Xiaoshi Middle School

-Xiaoshi Middle School (效实中学 (Xiàoshí Zhōngxué)) or Xiaoshi High School, is a high school offering senior-high education in Ningbo, China.
-Formerly private school, Xiaoshi Middle School, with its long history of over 100 years, is regarded as one of the best schools in Eastern China.
+Xiaoshi Middle School (效实中学 (Xiàoshí Zhōngxué)), also known as Xiaoshi High School, is a public senior high school in Ningbo, Zhejiang, China.
+Founded in 1912 as a private school, Xiaoshi has a history of more than a century and is regarded as one of the well-known secondary schools in Zhejiang Province.

 Overview

-The school offers a 3-year education of senior high school.
+The school offers a three-year programme of senior high school education.
+Its declared school motto is "Patriotic, Progressive, Scientific, Practical" (爱国、进步、科学、务实), and its declared academic requirement is "Meticulous, Diligent, Truth-seeking, Creative" (严谨、勤奋、求实、创新).

-Its current principal is Qiu Jianhao, principal of honour is Li Qingkun.

-Xiaoshi has won a lot of awards in national and international competitions.
-It strives to develop students in every aspect and enjoys special prestige among Ningbo locals.
-Xiaoshi Middle School is especially strong at Maths Olympiad, sports and art performances.
+Xiaoshi has won awards in national and international competitions.
+It strives to develop students in many aspects and enjoys special prestige among Ningbo locals.
+Xiaoshi Middle School has been especially known for mathematics competitions, sports and art performances.

-Thanks to the commitment of the government, hundreds of millions of renminbi have been spent in the construction and upgrading of school buildings and infrastructure, including tennis courts, soccer field, 400m standard tracks and a mini sports stadium.

-The school library currently stores more than 110,000 books and is open to all students.

-Xiaoshi Middle School has more than 20 Co-Curriculum activities, including sports societies, astronomy club and literature salon.
+The school library has a collection of more than 110,000 books.
+Xiaoshi Middle School has more than 20 co-curricular activities, including sports societies, an astronomy club and a literature salon.

 Student Council

-The student council of Xiaoshi Middle School is independent of the Communist Youth League and this is one of the main differences between Xiaoshi and other schools.
-However, the degree of autonomy of student council is still a matter for debate.
+The student council of Xiaoshi Middle School is independent of the Communist Youth League, which has been regarded as one of the differences between Xiaoshi and many other schools.
+However, the degree of autonomy of the student council remains a matter for debate.